Bettapro/Solar-Tracer-Blynk-V3/README.md

 3. automatic **time sync** between the ESP and the controller on each boot, using NTP time
 4. **platformio** support
 5. **ESP32** support
+6. **Configuration over wifi**, no needs to compile the code (if you don't want to)
-6. possibility for future expansion (more solar charge controllers with different communication protocol/channel)
+7. ready for future expansion (more solar charge controllers with different communication protocol/channel)

 Feel free to make pull requests if you wish to help improving.
 There is also a support forum on the Blynk community forums: http://community.blynk.cc/t/epsolar-tracer-2210a-charge-controller-blynk-epic-solar-monitor/10596

+You are welcome for suggestions, bugreports, and of course any further improvements of this code.

 ## Solar Controller Supported